 All applications must be submitted through Academic Jobs Online.
 Application materials, including a curriculum vitae, statements of research and teaching objectives, three sample publications, names and contact information for at least three references (applicants at associate or full level must submit at least four references), a one-page DEI statement addressing past and potential contributions to diversity equity and inclusion through research, teaching, and service, must be electronically submitted via https://academicjobsonline.org/ajo/jobs/23379.
 Applicants are encouraged to submit their applications as soon as possible and no later than February 20, 2023 to ensure full consideration.
 Applications will be accepted until positions are filled.
 Questions should be directed to firstname.lastname@example.org.

-The Department of Computer Sciences is among the oldest and top-ranked computer science departments in the world, renowned for its groundbreaking research in computer architecture, database systems, distributed and grid computing, nonlinear optimization, and many other areas of computer science.
-The department has a strong track record of support of transformative research and building large-scale computing infrastructures, such as HTCondor and CloudLab, and of new interdisciplinary collaborations, programs, and centers, including the Wisconsin Institutes of Discovery (WID).
+The Department of Computer Sciences is among the oldest and top-ranked computer science departments in the world, renowned for its groundbreaking research in several areas of computer science.
+The department has a strong track record of support of transformative research and building large-scale computing infrastructures, such as HTCondor and CloudLab, and of interdisciplinary collaborations, programs, and centers, including the Wisconsin Institutes of Discovery (WID).
 The department has also been the beneficiary of significant donations aimed at supporting its research and educational mission.

 Located at the nexus of four beautiful lakes, Madison, the capital of the state of Wisconsin and home to the University of Wisconsin-Madison, consistently ranks among the top American cities for its quality of life.
 With the headquarters of medical software company Epic, Microsoft’s Jim Gray Systems Lab, Google, and several other technology giants in the area, as well as a strong startup ecosystem, Madison is also among the fastest growing technology hubs in the country.

 The University of Wisconsin-Madison is an equal opportunity/affirmative action employer committed to creating a diverse and inclusive community.
 We promote excellence through diversity and encourage all qualified individuals to apply.
 A background check is required prior to employment.